-1.1 Background
+1.1.
+Background

-The small and medium enterprises sector plays the significance role in promoting and strengthening the economic growth and development in the World especially creation a number of employment opportunity and reducing the of poverty in the country[1].
-The sector in the world have obtained the important and vital position in the entire process of economic development and growth.
+The small and medium enterprises plays the significance role in promoting and strengthening the economic growth and development in the World especially creation a number of employment opportunity and reducing the of poverty in the country[1].
 Throughout the years, the sector has contributed significantly to economic development in Tanzania by creating employment opportunities, generating the national income and equitable distribution of income towards poverty alleviation [2].
-The performance and growth of the small and medium enterprises in Tanzania is hindered by many challenges such as improper record-keeping, poor business planning, lack of good professional advice and consultation, presence of theft and cheating due to the lack of business trust, poor business education and lack of training, lack of enough capital for running business, government policy and unfriendly business environment[3].
+Performance and growth of the small and medium enterprises in Tanzania is hindered by many challenges such as improper record-keeping, poor business planning, lack of good professional advice and consultation, lack of business trust, lack of training, lack of enough capital for running business, government policy and unfriendly business environment[3], also business competencies and honesty has a positive impacts on influencing the sector[4].
 Worldwide the sector account over 90% and about 365 to 445 million firms located in developing countries.
-Most of small and medium enterprises are faced with finance problems and about 70% of the sector do not using external financing from banks and other financial institutions and the remain 15% are under financed, where the total credits needed to finance these small and medium enterprises is more than 2 trillion USD, similar to 14% of GDP to the developing economy (World bank group, 2018)[4].
+Most of small and medium enterprises are faced with finance problems and about 70% of the sector do not using external financing from banks and other financial institutions and the remain 15% are under financed, where the total credits needed to finance the sector is more than 2 trillion USD, similar to 14% of GDP to the developing economy (World bank group, 2018)[5].

-Reported that, the formal small and medium enterprises generate about 60% of employment and contributes about 40% of gross domestic product (GDP) in World emerging economy and estimated that about 600 million people will enter to the global workforce in next 15 years, especially in Asia and sub-Saharan African countries[5].
-Existence of small and medium enterprises in Tanzania speed up the rate of business activities where more than three million of small and medium enterprises are located in urban areas which form 45%, and others are located in countryside areas[6].
+Reported that, the formal small and medium enterprises generate about 60% of employment and contributes about 40% of gross domestic product (GDP) in World emerging economy and estimated that about 600 million people will enter to the global workforce in next 15 years, especially in Asia and sub-Saharan African countries[6].
+Existence of small and medium enterprises in Tanzania speed up the rate of business activities where more than three million of small and medium enterprises are located in urban areas which form 45%, and others are located in countryside areas[7].

-Small and medium enterprises in Tanzania contributes about 27% of Gross domestic product (GDP) and generating 23.4% of the labor force[11].
+The sector in Tanzania contributes about 27% of Gross domestic product (GDP) and generating 23.4% of the labor force[8].
 The establishment of small and medium enterprises is not a new phenomenon in Zanzibar, Small and medium enterprises in Zanzibar have been existed before revolution of 1964, where the different small and medium enterprises were existed such as coconut oil and cloves industries, timber industries, milk and sugar manufacturing industries.
+It has been reported that most of the business taking place in Zanzibar is small and medium enterprises[12].